drgullin/icheck/README.md

   // fastclick plugin replacement, works without dependencies (removes a 300ms delay between a physical tap and the firing the changes on mobile browsers).
 Compatible with but doesn't require http://github.com/ftlabs/fastclick
   tap: true,

-  // these are a default classnames used by ichech (# are replaced with className.base)
+  // these are a default classnames used by ichech (# are replaced with classes.base)
-  className: {
+  classes: {
     base: 'icheck', // classname to search for and customize
     div: '#-item', // classname to add for a styler div
     area: '#-area-', // classname to add to styler, when "area" option is used